 3) novel and creative application of emergent technologies such as AI, VR, or SARs.

-Selected submissions will get coaching throughout the challenge by experts from industry, academia and care practice, such as Savant Zorg, Stichting Oradio, Admirror Care and more!
-The selected submissions will also receive technical support in prototyping to transform their idea into viable demonstrators or products in collaboration with the TU/e Innovation Space.
-During the final exhibition at the beginning of June (TBD), a jury will select three winners and award cash prizes alongside unique network opportunities facilitated by Alzheimer Nederland to further develop and refine their concept or product.
+Selected submissions receive coaching throughout the challenge by experts from industry, academia and care practice.
+The selected submissions will also receive technical support in prototyping to transform their idea into viable demonstrators or products.
+The challenge ends with a final exhibition and large finale where an expert jury will select three winners and award cash prizes alongside unique network opportunities facilitated by Alzheimer Nederland.

-For updates, please subscribe to the ECDT newsletter or follow the ECDT on LinkedIn.
+The 2023 edition of the Warm Technology Challenge was held in July.
+To stay informed, please subscribe to the ECDT newsletter or follow the ECDT on LinkedIn!

 Warm Technology Challenge 2022